Kerry Sports Academy, Munster Technological University, Co Kerry, Ireland.

 This 8,400m2 universally accessible facility houses:

-The footprint of the main academy building is accommodated within the Institute’s circular campus, Core Road, with due allowance in the structural design for future vertical expansion and in the civil design for horizontal expansion.
+The footprint of the main academy building is accommodated within the university's circular campus, Core Road, with due allowance in the structural design for future vertical expansion and in the civil design for horizontal expansion.

 Phase one of the project involved the construction of a two-storey building comprising an international size main sports hall, adapted physical activity hydrotherapy pool, gym and office facilities.